Offer experienced representation for your legal needs, contact our firm today to schedule a consultation.

 It is never too early to begin planning for your estate, especially if you have children.
 Call 225-383-9953 to schedule a consultation with our Baton Rouge estate planning lawyers.

-Our firm combines the skills and wisdom of experienced attorneys with the comfortable, welcoming environment we are known for.
-This will allow you to discuss these crucial issues in a comfortable, reassuring atmosphere so you can make informed decisions about what is best for your family.
+Our firm combines the focus and wisdom of experienced attorneys with the comfortable, welcoming environment we are known for.
+This allows you to discuss these crucial issues in a comfortable, reassuring atmosphere so you can make informed decisions about what is right for your family.

 Beyond the creation of simple wills and trusts, we can also help you explore other needs such as guardianships, conservatorships, interdictions, living wills and trusts, succession planning and insolvency planning.